-COP 11.2: RISK MANAGEMENT
+LGMS 9.2: RISK MANAGEMENT

 Members shall have systems in place to manage bribery risk in their organisations.
-The systems
+The systems shall include:

-- Identification and monitoring of those parts of the business that pose a high risk of participation in bribery. - Training of relevant managers and workers on policies and procedures. b. - Recording of relevant gifts to and from third parties in a gift register, as per the member's policy.
-C. - A whistle-blowing or other mechanism for workers or other Affected People or Groups d. to raise concerns. - Investigation of any incidences of suspected bribery within the organisation. e. - f.
+- a.
+Identification and monitoring of those parts of their business that pose high risk of participation in bribery. - b.
+Training of relevant managers and workers on policies and procedures. - c.
+Recording of relevant gifts to and from third parties in a gift register, as per the member's policy. - d.
+A whistle-blowing or other mechanism for workers or other Affected People or Groups to raise concerns. - e.
+Investigation of any incidences of suspected bribery within the organisation. - f.
 Sanctions for bribery and attempted bribery.

-- · Bribery risk varies across different business types and geographical locations, but they often involve people with the power to influence transactions or business relationships with third parties, including government entities (and entities in which public officials have interests). - Do a risk assessment to identify those parts of your business that are exposed to bribery risk: - consider getting expert help, especially if you have a complex business operating in multiple locations. - the RJC has a risk assessment toolkit (available on the member portal), that includes a general risk assessment template you might find useful, particularly if you are a small business.
-Alternatively, use your own tried and tested risk assessment process. - · Your risk assessment should cover all types of bribery risk relevant to your business and local context; it should also distinguish between different parts of the business according to their level of risk so that anti-corruption programmes, controls, training and monitoring can concentrate on areas of greatest risk. - Establish a documented anti-corruption programme based on the policies and procedures developed under COP 11.1 and, starting with the areas of greatest risk, work to mitigate all identified bribery risks.
-Use a range of tactics, appropriate to your business's circumstances, including: - training for all employees, agents and contractors; - formal approval procedures that avoid concentration of authority with individuals; - enhanced oversight of higher-risk transactions; - documented selection criteria supported by due diligence for hiring new agents and contractors; - appropriate anti-corruption compliance provisions embedded in contract documents; and - the recording of any instances of attempted bribery and their investigation.
+- Bribery risk varies across different business types and geographical locations, but they often involve people with the power to influence transactions or business relationships with third parties, including government entities (and entities in which public officials have interests). - Do a risk assessment to identify those parts of your business that are exposed to bribery risk: - consider getting expert help, especially if you have a complex business operating in multiple locations. - the RJC has a risk assessment toolkit (available on the member portal), that includes a general risk assessment template you might find useful, particularly if you are a small business.
+Alternatively, use your own tried and tested risk assessment process. - Your risk assessment should cover all types of bribery risk relevant to your business and local context; it should also distinguish between different parts of the business according to their level of risk so that anti-corruption programmes, controls, training and monitoring can concentrate on areas of greatest risk. - Establish a documented anti-corruption programme based on the policies and procedures developed under LGMS 9.1 and, starting with the areas of greatest risk, work to mitigate all identified bribery risks.
+Use a range of tactics, appropriate to your business's circumstances, including: - training for all employees, agents and contractors; - formal approval procedures that avoid concentration of authority with individuals; - enhanced oversight of higher-risk transactions; - documented selection criteria supported by due diligence for hiring new agents and contractors; - appropriate anti-corruption compliance provisions embedded in contract documents; and - the recording of any instances of attempted bribery and their investigation. - Create a third-party gift register, either as a stand-alone system or as part of a broader payment system.
+Record all gifts given, received and accepted using the criteria set under LGMS 9.1.